section-engineering-education/engineering-education/content/articles/different-techniques-of-encoding-data-for-transmission/index.md

 For example, to encode 1011:

 The first bit is 1, so we start at the top to the middle.
-When it is zero you start from the bottom to the middle upwards as shown in the figure below:
+When it is zero you start from the bottom to the middle as shown in the figure below:

 ![Illustration image of Bi-phase Manchester](/engineering-education/different-techniques-of-encoding-data-for-transmission/manchester.png)

 ### Block encoding
 For clock synchronization to be achieved, redundancy is needed for error detection.
 This redundancy can be achieved by block encoding to improve performance.

-This type of encoding changes a block of x bits into a block of y bits in which the y bits are more significant compared to the x bits;Referred to as `xB/yB` encoding.
+This type of encoding changes a block of x bits into a block of y bits in which the y bits are more significant compared to the x bits;referred to as `xB/yB` encoding.

 This involves three steps: